 Vertical Sleeve Gastrectomy

-The Vertical Sleeve Gastrectomy is the newest procedure offered at the Weight Management Center.
+The Vertical Sleeve Gastrectomy (also referred to as gastric sleeve surgery) is the newest procedure offered at the Weight Management Center.
 It can be performed on patients who are too heavy for other weight loss surgeries.

 On average, total weight loss is slightly less than Roux-en-Y Gastric Bypass but more than the Adjustable Gastric Band.
 The procedure is not reversible, and the risk of malnutrition is low with this surgery.